gaehlerm/SoftwareEngineering/README.md

 Also, with TDD you have to do some bigger refactoring once in a while.
 This is inevitable and has to be taken into consideration.

+### Importance of TDD

+As we learned in the chapter on interfaces, they should always be defined from the user perspective.
+With TDD you are taking the user perspective of your code.
+When writing a test, you are a user of the corresponding code.
+Therefore writing your tests before the code forces the code to adapt the code to the test.
+This is a good thing.
+It forces the code to adapt to the user and therefore its interface becomes more user friendly.

 ### Example

-Let's write a program that converts arabic (the once we use) into roman numbers.
+Let's write a program that converts arabic numbers (the once we use) into roman numbers.
 Let's write a first test case.

 ```py
 # inside test_roman_numbers.py